oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_threat_intelligence_indicator_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The last time this indicator was updated.
-It starts with the same value as timeCreated and is never empty.
-An RFC3339 formatted datetime string</div>
+                                            <div>The date and time that this indicator was last updated.
+The value is the same as `timeCreated` for a new indicator.
+An RFC3339 formatted string.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">2013-10-20T19:20:30+01:00</div>